The Blind Watchmaker: Reception

+E. O. Wilson wrote "It is deep enough to be useful to biologists, yet sufficiently simple and well-written (very well-written in fact) to appeal to the same large audience that enjoyed The Selfish Gene."
+John Maynard Smith, in New Scientist, wrote "I was repeatedly astonished at the clarity with which Dawkins sees the problems. ...
+I wish I could write like that."
+Isaac Asimov called it "A lovely book, original and lively, it expounds the ins and outs of evolution with clarity."
+John Gribbin, in the Good Book Guide, wrote "This might just be the most important evolution book since Darwin".

 Tim Radford, writing in The Guardian, noted that despite Dawkins's "combative secular humanism", he had written "a patient, often beautiful book... that begins in a generous mood and sustains its generosity to the end."
 30 years on, people still read the book, Radford argues, because it is "one of the best books ever to address, patiently and persuasively, the question that has baffled bishops and disconcerted dissenters alike: how did nature achieve its astonishing complexity and variety?"
+He included it in his science writing canon: "How evolution works - by someone who knows how to make words work."

-Philosopher and historian of biology Michael T. Ghiselin, writing in The New York Times, comments that Dawkins "succeeds admirably in showing how natural selection allows biologists to dispense with such notions as purpose and design".
+Philosopher and historian of biology Michael T. Ghiselin, writing in The New York Times, writes that Dawkins "succeeds admirably in showing how natural selection allows biologists to dispense with such notions as purpose and design".
 He notes that analogies with computer programs have their limitations, but are still useful.
 Ghiselin observes that Dawkins is "not content with rebutting creationists" but goes on to press home his arguments against alternative theories to neo-Darwinism.
 He thinks the book fills the need to know more about evolution that creationists "would conceal from them."
 He concludes that "Readers who are not outraged will be delighted."